Top Trumps: Top Trumps 3D

 At a toy fair, Winning Moves UK revealed that it had started to make a Top Trumps 3D version with cards whose pictures became 3D.
 A number of titles have been scheduled for such a release.
 To work, the appropriate software must be downloaded and the cards must be displayed before a Webcam.
 This projects a 3D image of the image on the card, which displays once questions are answered.
 A number of packs were released in this format, the first of which was Bugs released in May 2009.

 The 3D image has other features in addition to the user being able to make it making it move.
 For example, the 3D tarantula from the Bugs collection can also be made to dance, slide on ice, and hunt among other things.
 In the Transformers: Revenge of the Fallen collection, Optimus Prime can be driven in truck mode and transformed into robot mode.
 From the SpongeBob SquarePants collection, SpongeBob can be made to flip patties.

 There are various Top Trumps Showcase cards released as part of the Hamleys 3D announcement event that can display images.
 These include the spider (non-moveable), Optimus prime (robot mode only, non-moveable) and Wrestling arena with a fist coming through it (WWE).
 These can be used with content downloaded from the Hamleys Showcase main site.

 Winning Moves has been often criticised for releasing the pack but not releasing the 3D content until several weeks later.
 This has led to outrage from buyers of the pack as they expect the 3D content to be available at the same time as the pack.

 Another common feature for the 3D cards is to feature video clips.
 For example, the Marvel Ultimate Villains pack, released with the Daily Mirror and the Daily Record, has previews of Iron Man 2.

 Winning Moves originally required a different programme to be downloaded for each 3D pack.
 However, in 2010, they introduced a 3D hub which updates when they updated it with new packs.
-A version for Apple Macs is coming soon.

 Activity packs

 Activity packs are another version of Top Trumps that have now replaced the old Juniors range.
 They have 24 cards, two of each, with one with stats and one with information.
 There are differences between the two pictures to play spot-the-difference with.
 There are also word searches, mazes and other activities based on the pack.
 They come in a tuck box instead of the plastic cases.
-They are based on things that young children would like to play with as young children is the primary market for these products.
+They are based on things that young children would like to play with as young children are the primary market for these products.